SDL-Hercules-390/hyperion/readme/README.S37X.md

 they are not in contradiction with the reference manual.

-For example, there is no contradication for an instruction such as LHI (Load Halfword Immediate) to be included as part of the S/370 architecture presented by Hercules.
+For example, there is no contradiction for an instruction such as LHI (Load Halfword Immediate) to be included as part of the S/370 architecture presented by Hercules.